-Shopping for the right type of Cat Litter isn’t always so easy, there are hundreds or brands and numerous cat litter types.
+Shopping for the right type of Cat Litter for sale isn’t always so easy, there are hundreds of brands and numerous cat litter types.
 First let’s talk about the basics of cat litter before getting in the various types of litters at out there and the benefits and selling features they provide.
 Cat Litter is a specially designed and engineered substance that is meant to absorb bodily fluids and clump away fecal matter that they come in contact with.
 Cats and Kittens are easily trained and they’re poured inside a device called a cat litter box which vary in size depending on the size of your cat, a rule of thumb is the larger the litter boxes the easier it is to train as they like to seek comfort while they’re doing their business, the best out there are those that are housed or feature a covering of some sort.

 Now let’s get back to Litter.
 In the early 1900’s domesticated cat owners didn’t have access to todays modern technology used in litter, most households used sand or dirt or allowed their cats to roam outside their place of living to alleviate themselves as this caused a mess out on the streets and sidewalks as there weren’t any alternatives that existed.
 Cats urine and fecal matter is known to stench really bad and stain flooring and any and all fibers that their matter comes in contact with and their poo is known to stick to objects if not removed right away.
 In fact, back then there weren’t too many deodorizers, sprays and stain removers so god knows what they used to get rid of those horrible smella.
 While cat ownership always remained high there was always an increasing need to solve this issue.